- 14 Jul 2025

 5. Assignments

-- Distribution: The distribution allocation method means that the items will be distributed in advance among users, equally or based on a custom percentage.
-The Auto Distribution option distributes the task equally among the users.
-By default, it is checked.
+Allocation Method: Distribution is selected by default, and the Pulling method is not supported for Consensus tasks.
+The distribution allocation method means that the items will be distributed in advance among users, equally or based on a custom percentage.

-- Available Users: Search for or select users from the list, and click the Forward arrow icon to add them to the Assigned users list.
+Available Users in the Project: It displays the users available in the project.
+Search for or select users from the list, and click the Forward arrow → icon to add them to the Assigned users list.

-- Search for or view the assigned users from the list.
-The allocation percentage is equally distributed if you select Auto Distribution.
+Assigned Users for Task: It displays the user assigned for task from the project users list.
+Search for or view the assigned users from the list.
+The allocation percentage is equally distributed if you select Distribute Equally.

 6. Consensus